You’d call it lost but that’s such an ugly word. Lost. What you are, where you are.

 That hurts so sharply that you feel nothing.
 “Guess we’ve got you to thank for that trait.”
 You deliver it lightly like a joke.

-You pull your key out of the ignition and follow him.
+You follow him.
 You vary your speed, to maximize distance without losing track of him.
 Maybe at this distance, you won’t hear what else he has to say.
 He always knows how to make you feel a hundred times worse.

 Maybe the hurting isn’t on purpose.
 Does that improve anything?